muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 for both channels `....txt`, and an annotation file (`annotation.json`).

 Please note that you can have **only one annotation file per sample folder**.
-You can generate it based on any of the channels, but the same file will be used for all FQ results in this channel.
+You can generate it based on any of the channels, but the same annnotations will be used for each FQ results file in this folder.

 ```
 ├─ data_for_expression_gradient/